-Scenario Assumptions Impact Observations/Actions Downgrading and impairment of investment funds Downgrading by two credit quality steps combined with an impairment loss in fair value of investment funds.
-Decrease in overall SCR ratio by 25-28 pp. throughout the planning period.
+Scenario Assumptions Impact Observations/Actions Downgrading and impairment of investment portfolio Downgrading by two credit quality steps combined with an impairment loss in fair value of investment portfolio.
+Decrease in overall SCR ratio by 28pp. on average throughout the planning period.
 Use of specific approved ECAIs for counterparty selection.
 Continuous application of minimum credit rating policy for selection of investments.
 Monitor investment qualitative and quantitative limits through appointed investment manager.
 Ongoing monitoring of market trends and developments.
-Exit of lead reinsurer from Cyprus market 50% of outstanding claim amounts paid by the Company in the first year, while the remaining 50% is Decrease in overall SCR ratio by 65 pp in the first year of the financial plan.
+Exit of lead reinsurer from Cyprus market 50% of outstanding claim amounts paid by the Company in the first year, while the remaining 50% is replaced with lower credit rating reinsurance.
+Full replacement of reinsurer's share in 2028.
+Decrease in overall SCR ratio by 61 pp in the first year of the financial plan.
 Reassessment of the Company's capital management and distribution strategy.
-Monitor credit ratings of reinsurance counterparties.
+Re -assessment of the Company's reinsurance strategy and counterparties.